Sheriff Ryan has been a California peace officer for 44 years (1975-2019) having served at both the local and state levels.

 Undersheriff Gary Redman was born and raised in Southern California.
-He enlisted in the United States Air Force in 1988 and served four years.
+He enlisted in the United States Air Force in 1988 and served our country for four years.
 Gary was stationed in Germany for two years and was assigned to the U.S. Forces Police in Kaiserslautern, Germany prior to being Honorably Discharged.

 Gary is a graduate of the Sherman Block Supervisory Leadership Institute and a graduate of the Federal Bureau of Investigations National Academy, class #224, held in Quantico Virginia.
 Gary married his wife of 30 years while they were both stationed with the Air Force in Germany in 1990 and they have two adult daughters.

 Captain Middleton joined the Amador County Sheriff’s Office in May of 1999 as a deputy sheriff after serving in the United States Marine Corps.
 As a deputy, Bryan held collateral duties as a field training officer, marijuana suppression unit member, and SWAT team member.

 In January, 2003 he was promoted to sergeant where he worked as a patrol supervisor, field training officer coordinator, and remained an operator on the SWAT team.
 In 2009 he was assigned to the Investigations Bureau where he investigated crimes against persons.
 In 2011 he was promoted to lieutenant and placed in charge of the Investigations and Communications Bureaus.